 As babies grow, however, needs change.

 Most parents find the transition to toddler-hood challenging.
 Many make the mistake of overlooking their child’s needs to stay connected, appropriately assert his will, explore his environment, and make a contribution.
 Unfortunately, trying to control a child--rather than setting limits with empathy and focusing on a close relationship--results in a rebellious, uncooperative toddler.
-Attachment parents, conversely, often run into trouble by not realizing that parenting responsively in this stage means responding to long-term as well as short-term needs, which calls for a new approach that includes empathic limits.
+Attachment parents, conversely, sometimes run into trouble by not realizing that parenting responsively in this stage means responding to long-term as well as short-term needs, which calls for a new approach that includes empathic limits.

 “Over-parenting”– over-vigilant parenting that undermines our kids’ trust in themselves -- originates in our desire to protect our kids and meet their needs.
 With babies, what they want IS what they need.
 But as kids grow, their immediate desires often conflict with their developmental needs.
 Good parenting means knowing when to keep our hands off and let him stumble, when to set a firm limit and let her rage.

 And that’s where a few parents give “Attachment” a bad name.
 Because Attachment Parenting is a theory rather than a set of rules, the practices used by Attachment Parents vary.
 Most breastfeed and “wear” their babies, some co-sleep, virtually all wouldn’t see “crying it out” as responsive parenting.
 But Attachment Parenting is an art, not a science, and the individual decisions need to be based on the individual child's needs.
 Occasionally (not often) I see parents who make their decisions based on some idea about what Attachment Parents "should" do rather than what their kids need.